galvinlibrary/get-OCLC-book-data/README.md

 set environment variable: OCLC_DEV_KEY for OCLC WorldSearch API

-1. Run in directory where web server (with PHP interpreter) has write access (not \var\www)
+1. Run in directory where web server (with PHP interpreter) has write access (not \var\www).
+It's easiest to just run it locally until this becomes a full module.
 2. For textbooks, obtain a list of ISBNs and matching CRNS from bookstore 'course ID' report.

     a.
-Delete the first several lines of the file until you get to the data
+Re-order the columns so that ISBN is first, followed by CRN
     b.
-Re-order the columns so that ISBN is first, followed by CRN.
+Add a third column for semester that the books are for.
+Valid entries: spring, fall, summer.
+The script will ensure they are in lowercase.
     c.
 Save the file as CSV.

 3. for leisure books, only need ISBNs.